Permit Required? Required (most cases)

 Yes.
 Roof Replacement Permits in Denver generally require a building permit from Denver CPD.

-Denver roof replacement permit permit fees are valuation-based.
+Denver roof replacement permit fees are valuation-based.
 Most residential projects fall in the $100–$500 range.
 Plan review adds 50% of the permit fee for projects over $2,000 in valuation.

 Denver's frost line is 42 inches deep.
 All footings for decks, fences, additions, and new construction must extend below this depth to prevent heaving during freeze-thaw cycles.
 This is strictly enforced during inspections.